Doctor of Philosophy PhD

 PhDs are offered in a wide range of subjects at the University of Canterbury (see below).

-Before applying for a PhD, it is important that applicants contact academic staff to ensure that the University has expertise in their intended area of research.
+Before applying for a PhD, it is important that the applicant contacts a potential senior supervisor who supports their application.
+This supervisor must be an academic member of staff at UC, to ensure that the University has expertise in their intended area of research.

-To find out more about the research interests of staff search the UC SPARK.
-UC SPARK provides information about individual researchers, the projects they are working on, the research groups they belong to, the specialist equipment that they use for research and their affiliations.
+To find out more about the research interests of staff, search the UC SPARK, a directory that provides information about individual researchers, the projects they are working on, the research groups they belong to, the specialist equipment that they use for research and their affiliations.

 Candidates may begin a PhD on the first day of any month of the year and regard study and research as a full-time occupation throughout the calendar year.

 The minimum period of enrolment for a full-time candidate is two years and they should normally complete their thesis within four years.
-There are provisions for candidates to apply for part-time study, in which case the minimum period is three years and they should complete their thesis within seven.
+Candidates can apply for part-time study, in which case the minimum period is three years and they should complete their thesis within seven years.

 Subject areas for the PhD are listed below.
 Contact the relevant school, department or programme directly on the link below for postgraduate information about these subject areas.